Expected Performance and Worst Case Scenario Analysis of the Divide-and-Conquer Method for the 0-1 Knapsack Problem: Preliminaries

-\item The definition of $ V_{\lt}, V_{\rt} $ subdividing the list of eligible items $ V $ for each node of the tree $ \tree $, is adopted because it has been observed empirically in \cite{MoralesMartinez} (balanced left-right subtrees, Section 4.2) that the Divide-and-Conquer method is expected to produce better results with this branching process.

-\item The condition for branching: ($ z^{\gr} \geq z^{\eg} $ and $ \vert V \vert \geq 2 \xi $) states that a subproblem will not be further subdivided if $ z^{\gr} < z^{\eg} $ or if the number of items $ \vert V \vert < 2 \xi $.
-The first condition is discussed in \textsc{Theorem} \ref{Thm Worst Case Scenario} and \textsc{Remark} \ref{Rem Greedy Algorithm Possible Growth} below, while the second aims to ensure that no problem will be smaller that $ \xi $.
-This, because it has been observed empirically in \cite{MoralesMartinez} that the Divide-and-Conquer method no longer produces good results beyond a problem size threshold, namely $ \xi $. \end{enumerate} \end{remark} \begin{example}[Divide-and-Conquer tree] Consider the 0-1KP instance described by the table \ref{Tbl Example Problem}, with knapsack capacity $ \delta = 7 $ and number of items $ \mu = 8 $.
+\item The definition of $ V_{\lt}, V_{\rt} $ subdividing the list of eligible items $ V $ for each node of the tree $ \tree $, is adopted because it has been observed empirically in \cite{MoralesMartinez} (balanced left-right subtrees, Section 4.2) that the Divide-and-Conquer method is expected to produce better results with this branching process. \item The condition for branching: ($ z^{\gr} \geq z^{\eg} $ and $ \vert V \vert \geq 2 \zeta $) states that a subproblem will not be further subdivided if $ z^{\gr} < z^{\eg} $ or if the number of items $ \vert V \vert < 2 \zeta $.
+The first condition is discussed in \textsc{Theorem} \ref{Thm Worst Case Scenario} and \textsc{Remark} \ref{Rem Greedy Algorithm Possible Growth} below, while the second aims to ensure that no problem will be smaller that $ \zeta $.
+The latte condition is adopted, because it has been observed empirically in \cite{MoralesMartinez} that the Divide-and-Conquer method no longer produces good results beyond a problem size threshold, namely $ \zeta $. \end{enumerate} \end{remark} \begin{example}[Divide-and-Conquer tree] Consider the 0-1KP instance described by the table \ref{Tbl Example Problem}, with knapsack capacity $ \delta = 7 $ and number of items $ \mu = 8 $.

 In this particular case

 Here, $ k $ denotes the slack in the knapsack.
 Hence, due to Algorithm \ref{Alg Branch Function} it follows that

 In this case $ z^{*} > z^{*}_{\lt} + z^{*}_{\rt} $.
 Next, given that $ z^{\gr}_{\lt} = z^{\eg}_{\lt} $ we repeat the same procedure for $ \Pi_{\lt} $, however we do not branch on $ \Pi_{\rt} $ since $ z^{\gr}_{\rt} < z^{\eg}_{\rt} $; this is observed in \textsc{Table} \ref{Tbl Balanced Tree for Particular Example} and \textsc{Figure} \ref{Fig Tree Generated by Balanced Algorithm}.